nefarious

 Then build the frontend html/css stuff (angular):

-Note: run npm --prefix src/frontend run watch to automatically rebuild while you’re developing the frontend stuff.
+Note: run mise run frontend-watch to automatically rebuild while you’re developing the frontend stuff.

 Run nefarious